Architeuthis-Flux/JumperlessV5/README.md

 Or check out the [PCB](https://kicanvas.org/?github=https://github.com/Architeuthis-Flux/JumperlessV5/blob/main/Hardware/JumperlessV5hw/JumperlessV5hw.kicad_pcb) and [GitHub repo](https://github.com/Architeuthis-Flux/JumperlessV5)

-All these things are routable to anywhere on the breadboard or Nano header in a few microseconds under the control of an RP2040.
-This freedom to script connections/measurements/outputs to everything presumably makes just about any random circuit on the Jumperless V5 Turing complete.
+All these things are routable to anywhere on the breadboard or Nano header in a few microseconds under the control of the onboard RP2040.
+This freedom to script connections and measurements and route outputs anywhere presumably makes just about any random circuit on the Jumperless V5 Turing complete.
 There are an infinite number of things you could make this thing do, and the Prime Directive is to make those awesome hacks as simple and straightforward to pull off as possible.

-But for now, I'll only talk about things I've written firmware for and is supported without any hacking required.
+But for now, I'll only talk about things I've written firmware for that is currently supported without any hacking required.

-Jumperless accepts commands and stores connections in a ridiculously simple, human readable format that you can just drop onto the board as a text file.
-You can save a bunch of these net lists into persistent storage and switch between them at a whim.
+Jumperless V5 accepts commands and stores connections in a ridiculously simple, human readable format that you can just drop onto the board as a text file.
+You can save a bunch of these net lists into persistent storage and switch between them at your whim.
 It will even accept connections from whatever's plugged into the Nano header (or anywhere else on the board over UART).

 ```
 f {ADC1-10, 15-48, TOP_RAIL-17, TOP_RAIL>6.5V, D0-UART_Rx, D1-UART_Tx, }
 ```
-^that's it, that's everything you need to send it to make things happen
+⬆︎ *that's it, that's everything you need to send it to make things happen*

 You can see how all that firmware works in the [firmware section of the GitHub repo]([https://github.com/Architeuthis-Flux/JumperlessV5](https://github.com/Architeuthis-Flux/JumperlessV5/tree/main/JumperlessV5firmware))